o3jvind/Cool-Weather/README.md

 # cool_weather
-A weather block for concrete5
+A weather block for concrete5 in 40+ languages

 Work in progress.......